Introduction

 Step 2: Create an IntelStrike Account

-If you haven't already, sign up at intelstrike.vercel.app and create an API key from the dashboard.
+If you haven't already, sign up at intelstrike.uk and create an API key from the dashboard.

 export INTELSTRIKE_API_KEY=isk_live_...